Season 13 is happening NOW!

 Timeline: Each "season" of Project QUILTING lasts 12 weeks and includes 6 challenges.
 You can participate in all the challenges, or just give one a try.

 Linking up: if you have a hard time linking up - don't panic!
-Another option is to simply contact me and I will do all the linking up for you!
+Another option is to simply email me - firstname.lastname@example.org the picture and story and I will do all the linking up for you!
 I don't want anyone to think they can't join in the fun because they struggle with things online.

 Question: I am wondering if we are allowed to use free or purchased Applique patterns or does everything have to be original?